 - 1. The City, NESCA, and Lansing undertook a collaborative effort to prepare the new joint Neighborhood Plan.
 The collaborative effort, "Envision," was initiated in early 2016.
-Affected property owners, residents, businesses, and other community stakeholders were afforded maximum opportunity for involvement through a variety of means in all phases of the preparation of the Neighborhood Plan under SRC 64.325(a) and (b). - 2.
-The draft Neighborhood Plan was adopted by resolution by NESCA's Executive Board on July 18, 2017 and Lansing's Executive Board on July 25, 2017.
+Affected property owners, residents, businesses, and other community stakeholders were afforded maximum opportunity for involvement through a variety of means in all phases of the preparation of the Neighborhood Plan under SRC 64.325(a) and (b). - The draft Neighborhood Plan was adopted by resolution by NESCA's Executive Board on July 18, 2017 and Lansing's Executive Board on July 25, 2017.
 The resolutions, along with a copy of the draft Neighborhood Plan, were submitted to the Planning Administrator in accordance with SRC 64.325(d). - 3.
-On August 15, 2017, Planning Commission and representatives from the NESCA and Lansing Executive Boards held a joint work session to exchange comments about the draft Neighborhood Plan.
+On August 15, 2017, Planning Commission and representatives from the NESCA and Lansing

+Executive Boards held a joint work session to exchange comments about the draft Neighborhood Plan.
 The Planning Commission did not recommend any changes to the draft Neighborhood Plan.
-One Commissioner submitted suggestions to add information about recent plans or activities related to the neighborhoods' recommendations.
+One Commissioner submitted a few suggestions prior to the work session, including suggestions to add information about recent plans or activities related to the neighborhoods' recommendations.
 The draft neighborhood plan was updated to incorporate the suggestions.
-The NESCA Chair and Lansing Chair submitted Notices of Completion to the Planning Administrator on September 19, 2017 and September 29, 2017, respectively, and indicated that the two neighborhood associations do not wish to make any changes to the draft Neighborhood Plan. - 4.
-Adoption of the Neighborhood Plan is a "Major Comprehensive Plan Amendment" under SRC 64.020(b) and will be considered under the provisions of SRC 64.320-335 and SRC 300.1110.
-City Council has standing to initiate major amendments to the Comprehensive Plan as provided in SRC 64.020(e)(1) and SRC 300.1110(a), and Council may refer the matter to the Planning Commission for public hearing and recommendation pursuant to SRC 300.1110(a) (1). - On September 25, 2017, City Council adopted Resolution No. 2017-23, initiating the formal process to adopt the Neighborhood Plan as a component of the City's Comprehensive Plan and to refer the matter to the Planning Commission for its recommendation.
-Notice of the proposed amendment was submitted to the Department of Land Conservation and Development on September 26, 2017 as required by SRC 300.1110. - 5.
-In accordance with SRC 64.330(c), the Planning Commission held a public hearing on November 7, 2017 and unanimously voted to recommend that the City Council adopt the goals, policies and generalized land use map of the Neighborhood Plan as a component of the Salem Area Comprehensive Plan and adopt the other portions as support documents. - 6.
-On December 4, 2017 City Council conducted first reading of the ordinance and scheduled the matter for a public hearing.
-In accordance with SRC 64.335, Council shall hold a public hearing on the final draft Neighborhood Plan within 120 days following receipt of the Planning Commission's recommendation.
+The NESCA Chair and Lansing Chair submitted Notices of Completion to the Planning Administrator on September 19, 2017 and September 29, 2017, respectively, and indicated that the two neighborhood associations do not wish to make any changes to the draft Neighborhood Plan.

+4. Adoption of the Neighborhood Plan is a "Major Comprehensive Plan Amendment" under SRC 64.020(b) and will be considered under the provisions of SRC 64.320-335 and SRC 300.1110.
+City Council has standing to initiate major amendments to the Comprehensive Plan as provided in SRC 64.020(e)(1) and SRC 300.1110(a), and Council may refer the matter to the Planning Commission for public hearing and recommendation pursuant to SRC 300.1110(a) (1).

+On September 25, 2017, City Council adopted Resolution No. 2017-23, initiating the formal process to adopt the Neighborhood Plan as a component of the City's Comprehensive Plan and to refer the matter to the Planning Commission for its recommendation.
+Notice of the proposed amendment was submitted to the Department of Land Conservation and Development on September 26, 2017 as required by SRC 300.1110.

-7. Only the Neighborhood Plan's Goals, Policies, and Generalized Land Use Map may be adopted as a component of the Comprehensive Plan.
+- 5. In accordance with SRC 64.330(c), the Planning Commission held a public hearing on November 7, 2017 and unanimously voted to recommend that the City Council adopt the goals, policies and generalized land use map of the Neighborhood Plan as a component of the Salem Area Comprehensive Plan and adopt the other portions as support documents. - 6.
+In accordance with SRC 64.335, Council shall hold a public hearing on the final draft Neighborhood Plan within 120 days following receipt of the Planning Commission's recommendation. - 7.
+Only the Neighborhood Plan's Goals, Policies, and Generalized Land Use Map may be adopted as a component of the Comprehensive Plan.
 The Goals, Policies, and Generalized Land Use Map must be consistent with the Comprehensive Plan and statewide planning goals.
 Other portions of a neighborhood plan, such as recommended actions, may also be adopted as support documents.